Department: William Andrews Clark Memorial Library

 - Oversees the renewal of content on the library website to ensure effective outreach to the scholarly and general public.

-- Participates in tours for visitors interested in the Library’s history and collections, and makes presentations outside the University on the Clark and its role.
+- Participates in tours for visitors interested in the Library’s history and collections, and makes presentations on the Clark outside the University.

-- Assists the Director and the Assistant Director in planning activities and programs based around the Clark’s collections.
+- Assists the Director and faculty in planning activities and programs based around the Clark’s collections.

 - Participates in various standing committees operated by the Center for fellowships, Clark Quarterly Lectures, exhibitions and other lecture series.